marko-knoebl/slides/src/sections/react-with-hooks/09-state-en.md

 The state can be referenced in the template.
 The view will automatically update if parts of the state are changed.

-## state in functional components
+## state in function components

-In functional components we make use of `useState`:
+In function components we make use of `useState`:

 ```js
 import { useState } from 'react';
 ```

-## state in functional components
+## state in function components

 The function `useState` may be called (repeatedly) at the beginning of the component function.